Kicking off the Season with Game Day Brunch

 Native Brew Works

-Native is located at 515 South Gee St., and Sunday brunch is served from 10 a.m. to 2 p.m. or until they run out of food.
+Native is located at 515 S. Gee St., and brunch is served on Sunday only from 10 a.m. to 2 p.m. or until they run out of food.

 The Parsonage

-In addition to the regular menu, there are the occasional specials like breakfast shrimp and grits or half off specials.
+In addition to the regular menu, there are the occasional specials like breakfast shrimp and grits and even half-off specials at times.
 The Parsonage is now serving Onyx coffees and teas from Onyx Coffee Lab in Northwest Arkansas, another product with a cult following.
-Coffee aficionados will definitely want to purchase a bag to Onyx coffee to take home.
+Coffee aficionados will definitely want to purchase a bag of Onyx coffee to take home.

-The Parsonage is located at 305 S. Main Street in Downtown Jonesboro and is open Saturday and Sunday for brunch from 9 a.m. to 2 p.m.
+The Parsonage is located at 305 S. Main St. in Downtown Jonesboro and serves the full brunch menu Thursday through Sunday from 9 a.m. to 2 p.m.

 The Recovery Room